-- 16.1 The examiners for a research degree shall be appointed by Brunel on the recommendation of the HoR and the endorsement of both the HoR and the RDC. - 16.2 A student will be examined by at least two examiners of which one is an external examiner and one an internal examiner and both of whom are demonstrably research active. - 16.3 A student who at the time of submission of his/her thesis, is a member of the University academic staff or who has been employed by the University during the preceding 12 months must be examined by at least two external examiners and one internal examiner. - 16.4 The internal examiner will be nominated by the HoR or nominee and must be a member of the academic staff of either the University or Brunel. - 16.5 At least one of the examiners, preferably the external, should have previously examined a research degree. - 16.6 The Main Supervisor will normally make an informal approach to prospective external and internal examiners during the year before the thesis is complete, and will notify the student of their identity. - 16.7 Each external examiner should normally hold a position in a UK university as a Professor, Reader or Senior Lecturer.
-An external examiner will generally possess a profound knowledge and understanding of the subject area in which the student's thesis is centred.
-This knowledge should be current, and the appointment of those who, whilst fully qualified, have not been active in the field within the past five years is discouraged. - 16.8 An external examiner will normally hold a PhD or equivalent evidence of research competence.
-The role of the external examiner is to bring to the examination a sense of the standards, which prevail in the wider academic community within a specific area of subject expertise. - 16.9 The internal examiner: - a) should have a broad understanding of one or more aspects of the student's field of investigation - b) must possess comprehensive knowledge of the University's regulations relevant to research degrees and to the appeal process - c) should have a particular responsibility for ensuring that, in its final form, the detailed presentation of the thesis meets the University requirements - d) must ensure that the Report of Examiners is completed and signed by the examiners at the appropriate time - e) be familiar with their role in terms of handling amendments - 16.10 The same person should not be asked to serve again as an external examiner within the same department of the University within a twelve month period. - 16.11 Members of staff from Brunel cannot serve as external examiners.
+- 15.1 The examiners for a research degree shall be appointed by Coventry on the recommendation of the HoR and the endorsement of both the HoR and the REC. - 15.2 The Coventry forms Examination Arrangements and Candidate's Declaration must be completed and submitted to the RU. - 15.3 A student will be examined by an Examination Panel including at least two independent examiners, of whom at least one must be an External Examiner. - 15.4 When the student is a current member of the University's staff (or has been a member of staff in the 12 months prior to the oral examination), two External Examiners must be appointed. - 15.5 Internal examiners will be nominated by the HoR or nominee and must be members of the academic staff of the University. - 15.6 The collective experience of the examining team should include a minimum of three MPhil or PhD candidates examined, normally in the UK. - 15.7 The Main Supervisor will normally make an informal approach to prospective external and internal examiners during the year before the thesis is complete, and will notify the student of their identity. - 15.8 Each External Examiner should normally hold a position in a UK university as a Professor, Reader or Senior Lecturer.
+An External Examiner will generally possess a profound knowledge and understanding of the subject area in which the student's thesis is centred.
+This knowledge should be current, and the appointment of those who, whilst fully qualified, have not been active in the field within the past five years is discouraged. - 15.9 An External Examiner will normally hold a PhD or equivalent evidence of research competence.
+The role of the External Examiner is to bring to the examination a sense of the standards, which prevail in the wider academic community within a specific area of subject expertise.